 Welcome to all about food.
 Time to make the most all the wonderful vegetables that are in season…

 Have you any recipes for stir-fry dishes?
-I particularly enjoy lots of vegetables but I am not the most creative person!
+I particularly enjoy lots of veg and I really like the flavour of honey in food.

 Stir-fries are great as they are quick to prepare, are a handy way to use up left over vegetables, can be very healthy and can be another sneaky way to get children to eat vegetables or bulk up your daily recommended intake.
 A few essentials ensure tasty stir- fries.
 Number one on the list is a good wok.
 When choosing a wok, look for a large one, it’s easier to cook a small amount in a large wok than a large amount in a small one.

 Preparing the ingredients in advance is also necessary, when the cooking starts it goes fast so it’s best to have everything at hand.
 Finally, for best results, use oil with a high smoking point - oil that can stand a high heat before smoking and burning - vegetable oil or sunflower oil works best.

 Honey & Chilli Chicken Stir-Fry

 6 spring onions, peeled and sliced